-Sixth Form Courses Guide
+Sixth Form Courses Guide 2020 - 2022

 You will join the Sixth Form in September and will be in the Upper School with all the attendant privileges and responsibilities.
-Your A Level years are potentially the most exciting and rewarding of your school career.
+These years are potentially the most exciting and rewarding of your School career.
 We know that you will want to make the most of your opportunities, so that you secure the greatest possible benefit from your time in the Sixth Form.
 Some very important decisions about higher education and careers lie ahead and the options open to you will be determined, in large part, by your approach to Sixth Form life.

-You will be offered all kinds of challenges and opportunities and you are advised to approach these very positively from the outset, with an understanding that talent in any field is something that is grown through putting in hours of deep practice.
-Academic study is, of course, the main reason why you will be at School and you should consult with Tutors and Heads of Departments to establish your intellectual strengths and needs and to devise strategies for improvement.
+You will be offered all kinds of challenges and opportunities and are advised to approach these very positively from the outset, with an understanding that talent in any field grows as a result of putting in hours of deep practice.
+Academic study is, of course, the main reason why you will be at School and you should consult with Tutors and Heads of Departments to identify your intellectual strengths and needs and to devise strategies for improvement.

-A Levels continue to represent the 'gold standard' and hold the key to a university education.
+A Levels and their BTEC equivalents continue to represent the 'gold standard' and hold the key to a university education.
 While community life at Stowe makes you think about others, the subjects on offer are designed to make you think deeply and to think for yourself.
-The options open are broad and flexible, they are not a straitjacket into which you either fit or fail.
+The options open are broad and flexible; they are not a straitjacket into which you either fit or fail.
 The Extended Project Qualification, in particular, provides a perfect opportunity for you to identify and explore in depth a topic of your choice, demonstrating your ability to work independently which will stand you in good stead for university.

 The successful transition from GCSE requires a growing maturity and an ability to organise yourself in a way that reveals a greater capacity for independent study.
-With the move away from the old modular AS exams, pupils are expected to stay motivated and focused throughout the Sixth Form.
+Pupils are expected to stay motivated and focused throughout the Sixth Form.
 We expect hard work.
-In turn we commit ourselves to helping you to pursue your strengths and interests.
+In turn we commit ourselves to helping you to pursue and develop your strengths and interests.
 You will experience the pleasure of discovery and exploration, of forging ideas and increasing awareness and of deepening your understanding of the world around you.
 Personal responsibility and self-motivation are essential preconditions of success.

-98% of Stoics go on to higher education each year, so you can see that Stowe's A Level provision is very good indeed.
+98% of Stoics go on to higher education each year, so you can see that Stowe's Sixth Form provision is very good indeed.